accesspointmg/apmg-o3de-extras/.github/ISSUE_TEMPLATE/ar_bug_report.md

 ---
 name: Automated Review bug report
-about: Create an issue for a bug found in the Automated Review
+about: Create a bug for a an issue found in the Automated Review
 title: 'AR Bug Report'
-labels: 'needs-triage,kind/bug,kind/automation'
+labels: 'needs-priority,needs-triage,kind/bug,kind/automation'
 assignees: ''

 ---